 5. Dwelf: The Strangest Tiny Cats on the Planet

-The name “dwelf” is a portmanteau of dwarf and elf — a reference to both its dwarfish stature and its bizarrely elfin features.
-Its large eyes, unique facial features, and hairless body come from its sphynx ancestors, while it gets its small demeanor from the munchkin cat.
-The typical dwelt stands at only half a foot tall and weighs less than ten pounds.
+The name “Dwelf” is a portmanteau of dwarf and elf — a reference to both its dwarfish stature and its bizarrely elfin features.
+Its large eyes, unique facial features, and hairless body come from its Sphynx ancestors, while it gets its small demeanor from the Munchkin cat.
+The typical Dwelf stands at only half a foot tall and weighs less than 10 pounds.
 But these animals wouldn’t be who they are without their strangely twisted ears, a result of mixing the American curl into the breeding pool.
-To add even more confusion to this strange mix of characteristics, the dwelf is known for having a big and vibrant personality that’s often compared to the friendliness of a dog.
-And since these are a breed that doesn’t shed, you don’t need to worry about a dwelt triggering your allergies.
+To add even more confusion to this strange mix of characteristics, the Dwelf is known for having a big and vibrant personality that’s often compared to the friendliness of a dog.
+And since these are a breed that doesn’t shed, you don’t need to worry about a Dwelf triggering your allergies.

-4. Himalayan (Persian): The Cat Breed With the Tiniest Member in History
+4. Himalayan (Persian): The Breed With the Tiniest Cat in History

 3. Munchkin: The World’s First Dwarf Cat Breed

-There are now countless breeds of dwarf cats, but all of them can trace their unique size and strangely adorable proportions to the munchkin cat.
+There are now countless breeds of dwarf cats, but all of them can trace their unique size and strangely adorable proportions to the Munchkin cat.
 A rare genetic mutation is the source of their uniquely stubby legs — and while these traits have occasionally been seen in art throughout history, it wasn’t until 1983 that it was harnessed for the sake of birthing a new breed.
-Still, the munchkin has been controversial and breeding it can be tricky.
+Still, the Munchkin has been controversial and breeding it can be tricky.
 The gene causing the condition is dominant, but breeding two cats with short legs lead to almost 100% mortality rates.
-But the dominance of that gene also makes interbreeding munchkins with other cats easy, and they’ve been used in the siring of numerous other munchkin breeds.
+The dominance of that gene also makes interbreeding Munchkins with other cats easy, and they’ve been used in the siring of numerous other Munchkin breeds.

 1. Singapura: The Smallest Cat Breed in the World